Advanced-Computer-Lab-2022/Its-the-ACL-time/README.md

 If your application stores any data (user profiles, content, comments, uploads, events, etc.), then you’re going to want a database that’s just as easy to work with as React, Express, and Node.

 That’s where MongoDB comes in: JSON documents created in your React.js front end can be sent to the Express.js server, where they can be processed and (assuming they’re valid) stored directly in MongoDB for later retrieval.
 Again, if you’re building in the cloud, you’ll want to look at Atlas.
 If you’re looking to set up your own MERN stack, read on!

+## Features

+We have 2 main users in our website:
+- Adminstrator
+-  Guest can join AS
+   * Instructor
+   * Individual trainee
+   * Corporate trainee
+### Administrator
+- Log in using his email and password.
+- add another administrator with a set username and password.
+- add instructor or corporate trainees and create their usernames and passwords.
+- view course requests from corporate trainees.
+- can set promotion for specific course, number of courses or all courses.

+### Guest
+- can sign up, log in, log out, select gender and country, view and accept the website payment policy.
+- can view all courses with their total hours, price and rating.
+- can filter the courses based on price, subject, or rating.
+- can search for specific course based on instructor or subject and can see a preview video for this course
+- can view the most popular courses.
+#### As an Instructor
+-